-The road and is usually kept plowed, but you won’t be able to drive all the way around the lake.
-However you can snowshoe it if you’re keen!
+The road in is usually kept plowed, but you won’t be able to drive all the way around the lake.
+But you can snowshoe it if you’re keen!
 I also chose to stay at the Convict Lake Resort when I visited.
-It’s delightfully far from the hustle and bustle of Mammoth Lakes and the cabins are quite nice!
-Its also much closer to the hot springs and Hot Creek.
+It’s delightfully far from the hustle and bustle of Mammoth Lakes and the cabins are nice!
+It’s also much closer to the hot springs and Hot Creek (#8 on this list).

 June lake, Grant Lake, Crowley Lake, and Twin Lakes are lovely in the winter, too.
 Keep an eye on road closures as they’re not always entirely accessible.

 9. Snowcat at Sunset or Under the Full Moon

 Just because you’re not skiing doesn’t mean you can’t enjoy the mountain tops!
 If you’ve never ridden in a snow cat before, they are the machines used to groom the slopes in the evenings and they can be a joy to ride in.
 On Mammoth Mountain, you can take them up for a sunset dinner, or a full moon experience.

 Each snowcat holds 12 people and the tours typically last for two hours.
 Adults are $120 and children are $75.
 Book it here.

 Ever since seeing a photograph of the Hot Creek Geological Site for the first time, I knew that I wanted to see it covered in snow, in its full glory.